open/close all folders

 - Ambiguously Brown: She's described as "caramel" at one points in the book, but her exact background isn't even alluded to.

-- Ambiguously Gay: Her dealings with Serpentine in the past, along with the memory of her giving a pelt to a girl "who caught her eye" lead fans to assume she's one of the two main cast members who are gay, but this isn't confirmed in the story.
+- Ambiguously Gay/Word of Gay: Her dealings with Serpentine in the past, along with the memory of her giving a pelt to a girl "who caught her eye."
+Gaiman has said two the characters in the story are gay, and she seems like a likely bet, but this isn't confirmed in the story.

 - Animal Stereotypes: Lioness